If your company was not incorporated in Nevada, but you wish to do business there, you need to register as a foreign entity with the state.

 Harvard Business Services can assist with your application so you don’t have to deal with the Nevada Secretary of State directly.
 We do charge our own fee for this service, in addition to state fees.
 The exact fee can vary based upon whether your company is already filed and whether you need us to obtain additional documents to meet the state’s requirements.
 Please contact us for an exact quote.

-Keep in mind that even if the State of Nevada does not require a Certificate of Authority for a specific activity, a bank, vendor or another party can still require one in order to establish a relationship.
+Keep in mind that even if a Nevada Certificate of Authority is not required for a specific activity, a bank, vendor or another party can still require one in order to establish a relationship.

 Once you have Foreign Qualification in Nevada, state law requires entities to file an annual report.
 These are to be filed by all corporations and limited liability companies and are due by the end of the month of the anniversary date.

 Foreign Stock Corporations annual report fee depends on the number of authorized shares.
 The minimum fee is $150.
 In addition to the filing fee, a business license renewal fee of $500 is also due when filing an annual report.

 Foreign Non-Profit Corporations annual report fee is $50.
 Non-Profits do not have a business renewal fee.

 Foreign LLCs and LPs annual report fees are $150.
 Each entity also will pay $200 for a business renewal fee at the time of filing.